 Fractions as division, Multiplying fractions and whole numbers

-Author's Purpose, Comprehension and Collaboration, Critical Thinking, Evidence Collection, Inferencing
+Author's Purpose, Comprehension, Communication & Collaboration, Critical Thinking, Evidence Collection, Inferencing

 Math Grade Level

 4th - 6th